 Here’s the three things you need to achieve to get that booking:

-3. Trust you: Show them the proof as to why you’re a great operator and why they should take the risk of spending their money on your business.
+3. Trust you.
+Show them proof as to why you’re a great operator and why they should take the risk of spending their money on your business.
 Awards, number of tours, media mentions.

 It explains why TripAdvisor has been so successful for so many businesses.
 You can receive all that trust that comes from the TripAdvisor brand.